CMM-22/a2/README.md

 ![figure: terrain](imgs/terrain.gif)

 You have a full freedom to choose the terrain map you want to use: you can just create a bumpy terrain by adding some spheres in the scene as I've done here.
-Or you can download a landscape mesh file in **.obj** format.
+Or you can download a landscape mesh file in **.obj** format (there's an example terrain obj file in data folder).
 Please figure out the best strategy to implement this by your own.

+**IMPORTANT:** For Ex.5, create a new git branch named ```ex5``` and push your code there while your implementation of Ex.1-4 still remains in main branch.
+If your Ex.5 implementation breaks Ex.1-4, you may not get full points from Ex.1-4.

 **Task**: